armno/angular2-es5-101/readme.md

 - The child component is injected to the parent component in `directives` config array.
 - The child component **does not** require to bootstrap.
 Just create the component and make it availabe to ParentComponent, which means you have to load `child.js` component **before** initializing the parent component.
 - But if you bootstrap the child component, it will still work.
 Only some error messages are thrown to the console.
 So you shouldn't!

+Although there are still mistakes in these tutorials, I still learned some good things from them.

+-Armno, 07.05.2015